icgc-argo/seq-tools/README.md

 seq-tools -v
 ```

+If you can run docker and prefer to use it, then there is no need to install `seq-tools` beforehand.
+See one of the examples below how to using `seq-tools` in docker container.

 ## Try it out using testing data

 Try it with example submissions under `tests/submissions` (assume you already cloned the repository).